patrickjburke245/automatic-apt/README.md

 Automatic APT (automatic-APT) is a program that runs in your AWS environment to tell you your biggest exposure risks and vulnerabilities.

+## Capabilities
+This app lists your RDS databases.

 ## Usage
 Run `go run main.go` after configuring your AWS credentials on the command-line.
 Then, navigate to localhost:3000.
 It will list and describe all of the security groups you have configured on your EC2 instances.